Skip to main content

 The power of your voice in Congress has fallen to just 4 percent of what the Founding Fathers intended!

 The power of our voice in Congress has shrunk to 33% of what it was in 1933, and 67% of what it was in 1983!
-It is no wonder that we don't feel heard!
+It's no wonder that we don't feel heard!

 So what should we do about it?